Conditional Drop Down List in Excel (Create, Sort and Use)

 Sort a Dependent Drop Down List with Alphabetical Order in Excel

-After pressing Enter, the formula will return the sorted data from Cell H7 as shown in the picture below.
-Now click on the Model drop-down icon and you’ll find the items in the specified order.
-Here the items starting with numerical digits will always be at the beginning.
+• Click on the Model drop-down icon and you’ll find the items in the specified order.
+Items starting with numerical characters will always be at the beginning.

 Sort a Dependent Drop Down List with Alphabetical Order in Excel

-2. Sort a Conditional Drop Down List with Ascending or Descending Order
+Method 2 – Sort a Conditional Drop-Down List with an Ascending or Descending Order

 Let’s sort the memory storage of the RAMs now that are visible from Cell G7 with a spilled range.
 The RAM drop-down list also stores the order followed by that spilled range.